spacekookie/power-ranger/README.md

 Installing
 ----------
-Use the package manager of your operating system to install ranger.
+Use the package manager of your operating system to install power-ranger.
-Note that ranger can be started without installing by simply running `ranger.py`.
+Note that power-ranger can be started without installing by simply running `power-ranger.py`.

-To install ranger manually:
+To install power-ranger manually:
 ```
 sudo make install
 ```